paypal/nemo-core/README.md

 ### Configure

 Calling `Configure` will return a promise which resolves as a Confit object.
-This is the same method Nemo calls internally in the basic use case.
+This is the same method Nemo-core calls internally in the basic use case.
 You might want to call `Configure` if you are interested in the resolved configuration object but not yet ready to start the webdriver.
 An example would be if you want to make further changes to the configuration based on what gets resolved, prior to starting the webdriver.